4. Developing multithreaded applications¶

 For temporary task storage, we can use the DataFifo class, which has already been partially prepared in our base project (found in the Data folder in the Solution Explorer).
 Let's examine its source code.
 It implements a simple FIFO queue that stores double[] elements.
 The Put method appends new items to the end of the internal list, while the TryGet method retrieves (and removes) the first element of the list.
 If the list is empty, the function cannot return an item and indicates this by returning false.

-1. Modify the button event handler so that tasks are added to the FIFO queue instead of using the ThreadPool:
+Modify the button event handler so that tasks are added to the FIFO queue instead of using the

-The Thread.Sleep statement is necessary because, without it, worker threads would continuously spin when the FIFO is empty, unnecessarily consuming 100% of a CPU core without performing any useful work.
-Our solution is not ideal; we will improve it later.
+Thread.Sleepstatement is necessary because, without it, worker threads would continuously spin when the FIFO is empty, unnecessarily consuming 100% of a CPU core without performing any useful work.
+Our solution is not ideal; we will improve it later. -

 Let's consider the following scenario:

-1. The queue is empty.
-The worker threads continuously poll the FIFO in a while loop, i.e., they call the TryGet method.
+- The queue is empty.
+The worker threads continuously poll the FIFO in a

-5. The first thread is re-scheduled, it wakes up, and tries to remove data from the queue, but the queue is already empty as the second thread has already removed the only data.
-This results in an exception when accessing _innerList[0].
+if (_innerList.Count > 0)condition at the same time, and since the condition is still satisfied, it removes the data from the queue. - The first thread is re-scheduled, it wakes up, and tries to remove data from the queue, but the queue is already empty as the second thread has already removed the only data.
+This results in an exception when accessing

 We can only avoid this problem by making the check for the emptiness of the queue and the removal of the item "atomic": this means that while one thread has not finished both operations, the other threads must wait!